donghyunlee-daniel/Aeon-s-End-Shuffler/README.md

  - Game Start button is needed (done)
  - 'Start' needs to be replaced with 'Restart' or 'Shuffle' after the game starts
   - UI Panel needs to have options to prompt user to choose game mode
- - Result Panel is needed
+ - Result Panel is needed (done)
  - Restart button is needed
+ - ScrollView is needed